jmoran8888/sample-data-catalog-agents-with-mcp/architecture_diagrams.md

 These agents are integrated using the Model Context Protocol (MCP), which allows the supervisor agent to use the specialized agents as tools.

+### Deployment Options

+The system supports two deployment modes:
+- **Local Development**: All components run locally using Docker Compose
+- **AWS Production**: Deployed on AWS infrastructure using:
+  - ECS Fargate for application hosting
+  - AWS Bedrock AgentCore Runtime for MCP server execution
+  - Cognito for authentication
+  - RDS PostgreSQL for metadata storage

 ```mermaid
 graph TD
     %% User Interfaces